Thirteen Ways of Looking at a Blackbird: Cultural influence

 Additionally, the title "Thirteen Ways of Looking at a..." has been endlessly paraphrased in articles (e.g. "Thirteen Ways of Looking at a Blackout", music album-titles (e.g. "Thirteen Ways of Looking at the Goldberg"), and anywhere else a particular topic seems to bear examination from a number of different perspectives.

-The poem has influenced works of fiction including Ken Chowder's 1980 novel Blackbird Days and a 2015 novella by Colum McCann titled "Thirteen Ways of Looking".
+The poem has influenced works of fiction including Ken Chowder's 1980 novel Blackbird Days, a 2015 novella by Colum McCann titled "Thirteen Ways of Looking," and a 2025 play, "Thirteen Ways," by Maria Brandt.

+Welsh poet R. S. Thomas wrote a parody of the poem, reversing the perspective as "Thirteen Blackbirds Look at a Man".